tibbdc/AutoESD/README.md

 ### ODD
 This moudle is used for implementing the editing sequences design for oligonucleotide-mediated double/double crossover HR technical variant.

-"oligonucleotide_double_double.py" is the design program.
+"oligonucleotide_double_double.py" is the design program which can also be used alone as a standalone script.

 "config.txt" is the parameter setting file.